 Welcome to my site!

 My name is Vernitra, and I am a 35-year-old writer and children’s librarian in Houston, Texas.
-I am currently writing my first novel, a comedy set in Hollywood.
+I am currently writing a novel set in Hollywood.

 Here on my site, I share my adventures in reading, writing, movie-watching, sewing, and learning how to play the viola again (after not having played regularly since high school–over 18 years ago).
 I’ve loved good food since 1982, so I definitely like to throw some food love into the mix as well.
 I enjoy things that are entertaining and inspiring.
 Hopefully, my site will offer some of those things to you.
 If you have similar tastes, stay tuned…